zaiisao/Documentation/en/Audio Broadcast/media_relay_android.md

 **Note**:
 - Any host in a Live Broadcast channel can call the `startChannelMediaRelay` method to enable channel media stream relay.
 The SDK relays the media streams of the host who calls the method.
-- During the media stream relay, if the host of the destination channel drops offline or leaves the channel, the host of the source channel receives the onUserOffline callback.
+- During the media stream relay, if the host of the destination channel drops offline or leaves the channel, the host of the source channel receives the `onUserOffline` callback.

 ### API call sequence

-Follow the API call sequence to implent your code logic:
+Follow the API call sequence to implement your code logic:

 ![](https://web-cdn.agora.io/docs-files/1568962085119)